swsnu/swpp18-team11/README.md

 Branch names follow the conventions described below:

 - `master`: The main release branch.
-This branch will be used for the progress presentation & last presentation.
+This branch will be used for the progress presentation & final presentation.
 Keep this clean and production-ready as possible.
 - `develop`: This is main branch for development.
 This is merged into `master` branch at the end of sprint.
 - `feature/<feature name>`: your work starts here.
 It can be merged into `develop` branch when finished. e.g. `feature/sprint1-page1`
 - `issue/<number>`: bugfix for an issue.
 The name starts with `issue/`followed by issue number. e.g. `issue/12`

-Feature or issue branches can be merged only into `develop`, *only by Pull Request*.
+Feature or issue branches can be merged into `develop`, *only by Pull Request*.
 Code review is required before merge.
 Reviewer may accept your PR or point out potential bugs, design flaw, inconsistencies, or any other errors you've made.
 After review, you can fix problems and then request a review again, or discard the commit.

 ## Coding Conventions